-Limitations of protein-based methods
+Advantages and Limitations of protein-based methods

 Protein based analysis can be a quick and easy tool that can be used to detect and identify LMOs.
-However, there are some limitations to its use as indicated below.

-Antibody sensitivity
+They are also more reasonably priced compared to PCR analysis.
+They can be deployed at elevators, in the field and at remote seed production locations, as well as being used in the laboratory.

-The sensitivity of the antibodies used in protein-based methods is dependent on the binding affinity between the antibody and the protein of interest which can be compromised by a number of factors such as degradation due to excessive sample processing.
+There are also some limitations to their usefulness.
+The sensitivity of the antibodies used in protein-based methods is dependent on the binding affinity between the antibody.
+This factor affects the sensitivity of the assay.
+Detection of the protein can be compromised by a number of factors such as degradation due to excessive sample processing.

-Antibody specificity and cross reactivity

-Antibodies can bind an unintended antigen if it is structurally similar to the antigen contained within the protein of interest therefore leading to a false positive signal.
+Antibodies can also bind an unintended antigen if it is structurally similar to the antigen contained within the protein of interest therefore leading to a false positive signal.
+This is controlled for in the design of the kits that are commercially available, but as new proteins reach the market they must be accounted for.

 Commercial availability of antibodies